Naifen-Phoxidas/esx_thelostmc/README.md

 Add this to server.cfg => start esx_thelostmc

-Clean the cache and start the Server.
+Clean the cache and start the server.